dotCMS/core/docs/examples/osgi/com.dotcms.viewtool/README.txt

 In order to work inside the Apache Felix OSGI runtime, the import and export directive must be bidirectional.

-The DotCMS must declare the set of packages that will be available to the OSGI plugins by changing the property: felix.org.osgi.framework.system.packages.extra inside the configuration file src-conf/dotmarketing-config.properties
+The DotCMS must declare the set of packages that will be available to the OSGI plugins by changing the file: dotCMS/WEB-INF/felix/osgi-extra.conf.
+This is possible also using the dotCMS UI (CMS Admin->Dynamic Plugins->Exported Packages).

 Only after that exported packages are defined in this list, a plugin can Import the packages to use them inside the OSGI blundle.